helenmiller16/helenthehuman/content/_index.md

 # About this website

-This site uses the Hugo-bearblog theme, with some help from blogdown.
-I wrote a [blog post](/how-i-made-it/) about how I did it if you're interested.
+This site uses the Hugo-bearblog theme.
+I wrote a [blog post](/how-i-made-it/) about how I set it up if you want to know.